mprib/caliscope/README.md

 pyxy3d record
 ```

-A recording widget will open up that will hopefully be more efficient and stable than the complete GUI.
+A recording widget will open up that should be more efficient and stable than the complete GUI.

 ## Reporting Issues and Requesting Features

-To report a bug or request a feature, please open an issue.
+To report a bug or request a feature, please [open an issue](https://github.com/mprib/pyxy3d/issues).
+Please keep in mind that this is an open-source project supported by volunteer effort, so your patience is appreciated.

 ## General Questions and Conversation

-Post any questions in the Discussions section of the repo.
-As you post your questions, please keep in mind that this is an open-source project supported by volunteer effort, so your patience is appreciated.
+Post any questions in the [Discussions](https://github.com/mprib/pyxy3d/discussions) section of the repo.

 ## Acknowledgments